What Is Investment

 • Investment Tenure

-For example, if you are only saving money, the liquidity is high, the investment risk is zero, and there is no investment tenure.
+For example, if you are only saving money and not investing it further, the liquidity is high, the investment risk is zero, and there is no investment tenure.

 All the assets and investment options offer a different trade-off between these factors: